google-deepmind/mujoco/doc/modeling.rst

 model with 50 muscles.
 Do you believe that someone did careful experiments and measured the operating range for every muscle in your model, taking into account all the joints that the muscle spans?
-If not, then it is better to think of musculo-skeletal models as having the same general behavior as the biological system, while being different in various details - including details that are of great interest to some research community.
+If not, then it is better to think of musculo-skeletal models as having the same general behavior as the biological system, while being different in various details -- including details that are of great interest to some research community.
 For most muscle properties which modelers consider constant and known, there is an experimental paper showing that they vary under some conditions.
 This is not to discourage people from building accurate models, but rather to discourage people from believing too strongly in their models.
-Modeling in biology is quite different from modeling in physics and engineering... which is why we find it ironic when people in Robotics complain that building accurate robot models is hard.

-Coming back to our muscle model, there is the muscle activation act.
+Coming back to our muscle model, there is the muscle activation ``act``.
 This is the state of a first-order nonlinear filter whose input is the control signal.
 The filter dynamics are: